mfaani/mfaani/content/posts/swift/the-power-and-expressiveness-of-swift-ranges.md

 let r5 = ..<3
 ```

-Now they all have range like characteristics, but have slightly different traits.
+They all have range like characteristics, but have slightly different traits.
 It's because they're actually different types.

 ## Different Range Types
 ```swift